Best Morningstar Alternatives

 Free tier; Premium from $29.95/month

-TipRanks stands out by tracking and ranking the accuracy of Wall Street analysts, bloggers, and corporate insiders.
-Its Smart Score aggregates eight different factors into a single predictive metric for each stock.
-For investors who rely on analyst price targets and recommendations, TipRanks provides transparency into which analysts actually have strong track records and which don't.
+TipRanks stands out by tracking and ranking the accuracy of Wall Street analysts, bloggers, and corporate insiders, rather than just aggregating their opinions.
+Its Smart Score combines eight different factors — including analyst accuracy, insider activity, and hedge fund positioning — into a single predictive metric for each stock, presented through a clean, beginner-friendly interface.
+For investors who rely on analyst price targets and recommendations, TipRanks provides transparency into which analysts actually have strong track records and which don't, adding a layer of accountability Morningstar's own ratings don't offer.
+A free tier is available, with Premium starting at $29.95/month unlocking most of the actionable Smart Score and hedge fund tracking features.
+The clearest gap versus Morningstar is depth: TipRanks' fundamental data is less comprehensive than Morningstar's analyst reports, so it's better suited as a complement for sentiment and accuracy tracking than a full replacement for fundamental research.

 Pros